-The CricKey (CK) is a curvilinear round introducer with an overall length of 19 centimeters (cm), an upturned distal tip, and a diameter of approximately 5 millimeters (mm).
-It was designed to fit into a 5.0 mm ID cuffed Melker cricothyroidotomy airway cannula.
+The CricKey (CK) is a curvilinear, round introducer with an overall length of 19cm, an upturned distal tip, and a diameter of approximately 5mm.
+It was designed to fit into a 5.0mm interior diameter cuffed Melker cricothyroidotomy airway cannula.
 The CK combines the functions of a tracheal hook, stylet, dilator, and bougie when incorporated with the Melker airway (Figure 1).
-The CK design is based on the shape and curvature of Levitan's scope used in a previous study of fiber optic guided SC in a sheep model.
-(37)
+The CK design is based on the shape and curvature of Levitan's scope used in a previous study of fiber optic- guided SC in a sheep model.